 Donald Trump once said in a tweet “I have never seen a thin person drinking Diet Coke.”
 Now that he is President of the United States, we expect him to act differently on Twitter.
-However, although he may not be as much of a diet-coke hater he certainly has his bad days on Twitter.
+However, although he may not be as much of a diet-coke hater he certainly has his bad days (don’t we all?).
 This post seeks to answer the popular questions about Trump’s birdy-pulpit, such as:

 In seeking to answer these questions, I hope we can gain a look into the otherwise private mind of our 45th President, focusing specifically on the content and emotion of his tweets since January 20th, 2017.

 To wrap our minds around the analysis, let’s get an idea of the polar opposites of Trump’s tweets.
 Starting with his most positive, then looking at the most negative.
 We measure whether or not a tweet is positive using a tool called sentiment analysis, which simply looks at the emotion behind the words and sentences being used in Trump’s tweets.

 To get these words, I simply download all of the tweets that have been sent from the @RealDonaldTrump twitter account since 1/20/2017.
 Going a step further, I also ensure I’m only looking through tweets that have been sent by Trump’s personal device.
 I will discuss this later.